Site / Methodology

 partial

-The source is official, but the field may have limits, plan conditions, regional differences, or missing detail.
+The source is official, while the field may depend on plan conditions, regional differences, or source-specific wording.

 review